Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 14 September 2025 12.24.56 UTC
+- WIB: Minggu, 14 September 2025 13.34.32 UTC
-- WITA: Minggu, 14 September 2025 13.24.56 UTC
+- WITA: Minggu, 14 September 2025 14.34.32 UTC
-- WIT: Minggu, 14 September 2025 14.24.56 UTC
+- WIT: Minggu, 14 September 2025 15.34.32 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: friendship
+Kategori: technology